lance0/generate-bgpconfig/README.md

 ### Configuration Options
 * FRIENDLY_IX_NAMES: a dictionary mapping of IX Names -> Friendly IX Names for building group names, this is already populated with HV standard values but can be edited as needed
 * peeringdb_creds: username and password combination for PeeringDB, used to hit their API with basic authentication (via https) if provided, otherwise will use anonymous authentication
-* ASN: the ASN you wish to check for common peering points (default value is 29802)
+* ASN: the other ASN you wish to check for common peering points (default value is 29802)

 ### Example